 Concerns about the environment

 1080 breaks down in the environment and biodegrades naturally.
 It has never been detected in drinking water and its use is strictly regulated.
 It doesn't build up over time.

 Ground-based pest control over large areas can disturb the environment significantly due to the number of trap or bait lines cut and maintained.

 1080 is often our only option to protect native species in New Zeland's large, rugged or remote areas.
 One 1080 aerial treatment about every 3 years is usually enough, which is much less disruptive for our natural spaces.

 We welcome rigorous, independent assessment of our systems and processes.
 Since receiving recommendations from the EPA and PCE, we have improved the way we communicate our work to the public:

 - Pesticide summaries map – all current pest control operations.

-- Monitoring results for native species and rodent monitoring results – regularly updated results of 1080 operations.
+- Monitoring results for native species – regularly updated results of 1080 operations.

 - Make an Official Information Act request to enquire about 1080.

 - Official Information Act responses – posted online after being deemed of high public interest.